merrychrishna/mupen64plusStandalone351p351elec/README.md

 You're done.

 # REMAPPING BUTTONS
-You can remap the buttons on after line 2101 in the InputAutoCfg.ini which can be found in the mupen install folder called ```mupen64plusINSTALL351PM```.
+You can remap the buttons after line 2101 in the InputAutoCfg.ini which can be found in the mupen install folder called ```mupen64plusINSTALL351PM```.
 After you have remapped the buttons, you must run the installer again to save the changes by typing ```./install.sh``` with ssh in putty.